schombert/Project-Alice/docs/accessing_data.md

 Note that identities and cores exist in a many-to-many relationship: each national identity can have cores in many provinces, and each province can have many national identity cores.
 Thus, you can't get a singular national identity from the `core` relationship when you start from a province.
 Instead the function `fat_id.get_core()` returns a range of the `core` relationships involving that province, which you could iterate over with `for(auto relationship : fat_id.get_core())`, and then extract the national identities with `relationship.get_identity()`.

+### Great power relationships

+Although most diplomatic relationships can exists between any two countries, there are a few properties that only make sense in the context of a great power's relationships with other nations.
+These properties are stored in the `gp_relationship` relationship.

+There are three ways of accessing these relationships.

+First, you can use a loop such as `for(auto gp_rel : state.world.nation_get_gp_relationship_as_great_power(some_nation_id)) { .. }`.
+This will iterate over all the great power relationships where `some_nation_id` is the great power.
+If the nation is not a great power, then this loop won't run at all.

+Secondly, you can use a loop such as `for(auto gp_rel : state.world.nation_get_gp_relationship_as_influence_target(some_nation_id)) { .. }`.
+This works essentially in the same way as before, except that this loop will iterate over all of the relationships in which a great power is influencing this nation.
+Such a loop will not iterate over more than 8 relationships, as there at most 8 great powers.
+However, it may find fewer than 8 relationships, as if a great power is not interacting with a particular country no relationship will be generated.

+Finally, you can use `state.world.get_gp_relationship_by_gp_influence_pair(target_id, great_power_id)` to get a handle to the `gp_relationship` between any nation and any great power.
+Note that this function will return the invalid handle value if no relationship exists between the two nations in question.
+(Which you can test for by casting it to bool).

+The `influence` property of the relationship stores the current influence value as a `float`, which should be pretty self-explanatory.
+The `status` property, however, is more complex, as it contains a number of values packed together.
+You can get the individual properties out of the `uint8_t` by masking it with one of the constants found in the `nations::influence` namespace.
+With `(status & nations::influence::level_mask)` (don't forget the parentheses or `&` will be evaluated after `==`) you can extract the level of the influence relationship, which ranges from `nations::influence::level_hostile` to `nations::influence::level_in_sphere`.
+With `(status & nations::influence::level_mask)` you can extract the priority that the nation has been given with respect to influence point distribution.
+Priority levels range from `nations::influence::priority_zero` to `nations::influence::priority_three`.
+Finally there are three bits you can test with `nations::influence::is_expelled`, `nations::influence::is_discredited`, and `nations::influence::is_banned` to see if any of those status effects are active.

+Because finding out which sphere a nation is in by iterating over the great power relationships would be quite inefficient, each nation also stores a handle to the nation that it is in the sphere of in its `in_sphere_of` property.
+If the nation is not in any sphere, this property will contain the invalid handle value.

 ### Population